 S = Simple

-2. Upload Attractive & Clean Profile Pic
+2. Upload an Attractive and Clean Profile Pic

 Now that we have sorted creating unique and simple usernames on social media the next is using an attractive and clean pic as your profile picture.
 Note that I mentioned an attractive and clean picture.
 This is because any pic you choose is useless if it doesn’t have these 2 qualities.
-You don’t want to upload a pic that people or your followers find it difficult to see clearly neither do you want a pic where you look ugly.
+You don’t want to upload a pic that people or your followers find it difficult to see clearly nor do you want a pic where you look ugly.

 My best advice here is to snap or go to the studio and take some shots preferably after you just barb your hair and trim your beards.
 After taking many shots, you can now choose the one that stands out for you for uploads.

 3. Create an Attractive Bio

 A social media profile is not complete without an attractive bio.
 When it comes to building an attractive bio there’s no one size fits all hack.
 All you need is to just make it attractive and interesting.
 Start with what you do for a living to the less important.
 For example:

 Motivational Speaker | Professional Consultant | Chartered Accountant | Loves Cooking

 Also, keep it short.
 You don’t want your bio to be filled with sentences that people cannot read.
 Like: My name is Ralph Bamigboye.
 I’m a professional consultant.
 I’m a chartered accountant.
 I like people if they are nice to me and I love cooking.

 You don’t that!
 You want this!